 Recommended DIY aroid mix:

 If you’d rather buy pre-made: look for an “aroid mix”, formulated for monstera, philodendrons, pothos, and similar tropical plants.
-Compared to standard potting mix, aroid mixes drain 3–5 times faster while still retaining adequate moisture.
+Compared with standard potting mix, aroid mixes drain faster and leave more air around the roots while still holding some moisture.

 Soil pH: Monstera prefers slightly acidic to neutral soil, around pH 5.5–7.0.